petersenpeter/CellExplorer/docs/tutorials/export-figure.md

 {:toc}

 ## Exporting the CellExplorer interface
-The steps below shows how to save a PDF file of the main interface of the CellExplorer.
+The steps below shows how to save a PDF file of the main interface of CellExplorer.
 Saving a PNG (image file) is more straight forward, but the same steps can be applied.

-1. Launch the CellExplorer
+1. Launch CellExplorer
 2. Select `File`-> `Export figure` from the top menu.
 This will open a [Export Setup dialog](https://www.mathworks.com/help/matlab/ref/exportsetupdlg.html).
 Before the dialog is shown the paper size is set to the current figure size and the renderer is set to painter.
 3. Use the left side _Properties_ menu to navigate the exporting dialog to apply further optional settings:
   * __Fonts__: We recommend a minimum font size of 14 to minimize further editing.